The Milky Way galaxy may be much bigger than we thought

 The research, described May 7 in the journal "Astronomy & Astrophysics," indicates that our spiral galaxy's vast rotating disk of stars spans at least 170,000 light-years, and possibly up to 200,000 light-years.

 It's hard to fathom just how far that is.
 If you could ride a light beam from one side of the disk to the other, it would take 200,000 years to span the distance.
-If you could drive across at an average speed of 60 miles per hour, it would take more than 2 trillion years.
+If you could drive across and averaged 60 miles an hour, it would take more than 2 trillion years.
 That's about 150 times greater than the age of the universe, which is estimated to be about 13.8 billion years.

 For many years, astronomers believed the Milky Way's disk spanned about 100,000 light-years.
 Then in 2015, researchers showed that a distance of 150,000 light-years was closer to the mark.